Meet the New Student Activities Director

 Colletti voiced some of the challenges that come with working at The Stood, especially for bigger events.
 A lot of time and energy goes into the planning of these events, as well as certain aspects such as security.

 "People aren't nice.
-I think a lot of students forget that The Stood is student-run, so there is faculty or admin.
+I think a lot of students forget that The Stood is student-run, so there is no faculty or admin.
 There is advising, but the people who are running The Stood are students..
 It's a hard job to have when you're dealing with people partying and the security of it all," said Colletti.

 She continued, "People should remember to be really nice to The Stood staff because it's easy to forget that we're all students.
 Like deadass, throw a beer can at me… I'm sitting next to you in class.
 It's a very hard job that a lot of Stood desk workers don't get a lot of recognition for."